docwho2/java-connect-lex-chatgpt/README.md

 	- [template.yaml](template.yaml) - Creates all the SAM lambda functions and associated AWS resources.

-## Deploy the Demo
+## Deploy the Project

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
-It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
-It can also emulate your application's build environment and API.
 Before proceeding, it is assumed you have valid AWS credentials setup with the AWS CLI and permissions to perform CloudFormation stack operations.

 To use the SAM CLI, you need the following tools.